realm/realm-js/examples/rn-connection-and-error/README.md

 In this demo app, a client reset is triggered by calling a [custom Atlas Function](#add-an-atlas-function) that deletes the client files for the current user.
 Another way to simulate a client reset is to terminate and re-enable Device Sync.

-> ⚠️ At the time of writing (Realm JS version 12.2.0), pre and post client reset listeners are not fired as expected.
-Instead, the sync error callback is invoked with an error named `ClientReset`.
-This will be fixed as soon as possible.

 ### Logging and App Activity Monitoring

 App Services logs all incoming requests and application events such as Device Sync operations and user authentication.
 In this demo app, we log messages to the `console` when certain changes and activities are detected, but you can replace the logger used with your preferred logging mechanism or service.